8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 Knowing which features matter most to your users also has a direct impact on revenue, as customer support solution company Kommunicate’s experience shows.

-While it’s true that mobile app analytics will help you identify which features users like and use frequently, users aren’t a monolith—what’s valuable for some might cause friction for others.
+While it’s true that mobile app analytics will help you identify which features users like and use frequently, users aren’t a monolith, and what’s valuable for some might cause friction for others.

-With mobile analytics, you can use common traits to segment app users and create cohorts to track the behavior of different groups—like paying users, or users that have upgraded their plan in the last 30 days—over time.
+With mobile analytics, you can use common traits to segment app users and create cohorts to track the behavior of different groups (like paying users or users who have upgraded their plan in the last 30 days) over time.
 You can assign scores to different cohorts to determine customer lifetime value.

 When travel ecommerce company KKday launched its mobile website and app in 2017, the team needed a way to track user behavior across all of their digital assets.
-They used cohorts to create targeted marketing campaigns and improve personalization, increasing conversion rates 2x.
+They used cohort analysis to create targeted marketing campaigns and improve personalization, increasing conversion rates 2x.

 Sherry Shih, Product Manager at KKday, explains the process: